cr0mll/cyberclopaedia/Notes/Networking/Protocols/WLAN (IEEE 802.11)/Management Frames/Discovery Frames.md

 Active scanning is when the client sends probe requests to each channel in turn in order to discover what networks are available on it.

-# Management Frame Fields & Information Elements
+# Discovery Frame Fields & Information Elements
 These are management frame fields and information elements specifically found in discovery management frames - beacon, probe request, and probe response.

 ## Frame Fields